|Module / ECTS / Path / Specialisation||Module :Logistics and distribution management : 5 ECTS.|

 1) How to successfully design and manage different distribution channels (B2B, B2C, B2G, C2B, C2G) and the integrated distribution networks (horizontal, vertical, corporate, franchising etc.).

-4) What are the traditional store and the emerging non-store distribution formats in todays' business ?
+3) What are the traditional store and the emerging non-store distribution formats in today's business?

-5) How to chose a store & warehouse locations.
+5) How to chose the right store & warehouse locations.

-The course follows the simple management structure of Analyzing, Planing, Execution and Control so at the end the students will have to develop a basic one-year distribution plan for a company of their choice..
+The course follows the simple management structure of Analyzing, Planning, Execution, and Control so, in the end, the students will have to develop a basic one-year distribution plan for a company of their choice.

-- Outline the main advantages & disadvantages of the different types of store and non-store distribution channels
+- Identify the different type of store and non-store distribution channels

 3. Merchandising techniques in retailing distribution

-4. Strategic & tactical modelling in distribution management and logistics
+4. Strategic & tactical modelling in distribution management & logistics

-5. Integrated logistics systems: decisions on order processing, storage, warehousing, inventory, transportation and operational management.
+5. Integrated logistic systems: decisions on order processing, storage, warehousing, inventory, transportation & operational management.

 6. Mid-term test